pivovarit/parallel-collectors/README.md

 ## Rationale

-Stream API is a great tool for collection processing especially if that involves parallelizing CPU-intensive tasks, for example:
+Stream API is a great tool for collection processing especially if that involves parallelism of CPU-intensive tasks, for example:

     public static void parallelSetAll(int[] array, IntUnaryOperator generator) {
         Objects.requireNonNull(generator);
         IntStream.range(0, array.length).parallel().forEach(i -> { array[i] = generator.applyAsInt(i); });
     }

-It's possible because all tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance which was designed for handling this kind of CPU-intensive jobs.
+It's possible because **all tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance** which was designed for handling this kind of CPU-intensive jobs.
 Unfortunately, it's not the best choice for blocking operations - those could easily saturate the common pool:

     List<String> result = list.parallelStream()
       .map(i -> fetchFromDb(i)) // run implicitly on ForkJoinPool.commonPool()
       .collect(Collectors.toList());

-The standard way of dealing with the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively.
+A straightforward solution to the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively without impacting the common pool.

-As a matter of fact, Stream API supports only the common `ForkJoinPool` which restricts effectively the applicability of parallelized Streams to CPU-bound jobs.
+**Sadly, Stream API officially only the common `ForkJoinPool` which effectively restricts the applicability of parallelized Streams to CPU-bound jobs.**

+There's an [implementation trick that allows running parallel Stream in a custom FJP instance](https://stackoverflow.com/questions/28985704/parallel-stream-from-a-hashset-doesnt-run-in-parallel/29272776#29272776) but it's not guaranteed to work and it supports only FJP instances.

 ## Basic API

-In order to ensure the highest compatibility, the library relies on a native `Collector` mechanism used by Java Stream API.
+The library relies on a native `java.util.stream.Collector` mechanism used by Java Stream API which makes it possible to achieve the highest compatibility - **all of them are one-off and should not be reused unless you know what you're doing.**

-The only entrypoint to the library is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of `java.util.stream.Collectors` and provides collectors like:
+The only entrypoint is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of working with `java.util.stream.Collectors` and provides static factory methods like:

 - `inParallelToList(Executor executor)`
 - `inParallelToList(Executor executor, int parallelism)`

 - `inParallelToList(Function<T, R> mapper, Executor executor)`
 - `inParallelToList(Function<T, R> mapper, Executor executor, int parallelism)`

 - `inParallelToSet(Executor executor)`
 - `inParallelToSet(Executor executor, int parallelism)`

 - `inParallelToSet(Function<T, R> mapper, Executor executor)`
 - `inParallelToSet(Function<T, R> mapper, Executor executor, int parallelism)`

 - `inParallelToCollection(Supplier<R> collection, Executor executor)`
 - `inParallelToCollection(Supplier<R> collection, Executor executor, int parallelism)`

 - `inParallelToCollection(Function<T, R> mapper, Supplier<C> collection, Executor executor)`
 - `inParallelToCollection(Function<T, R> mapper, Supplier<C> collection, Executor executor, int parallelism)`

 Above can be used in conjunction with `Stream#collect` as any other `Collector` from `java.util.stream.Collectors`.

-It's obligatory to supply a custom `Executor` instance and manage its lifecycle.
+**By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.**

-#### Leveraging CompletableFuture
+### Leveraging CompletableFuture

-All Parallel Collectors™ don't expose resulting `Collection` directly, instead, they do it with `CompletableFuture` instead:
+All Parallel Collectors™ don't expose resulting `Collection` directly, instead, they do it with `CompletableFuture` which provides great flexibility and possibility of working with them in a non-blocking fashion:

     CompletableFuture<List<String>> result = list.stream()
       .collect(inParallelToList(i -> fetchFromDb(i), executor))